Mednasa/MySQL_MovieProject/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=for-the-badge&logo=mysql&logoColor=white)

-# Project Title: "Online Movie Archive System"
+# "Online Movie Archive System"

 ## Project Description:
 It is a project to create an “Online Movie Archive System” database for a community of movie lovers.
 This system should enable the storage and management of information about movies and enable users to view information about movies.